endless-nameless-inc/cheshire/README.md

 truffle(cheshire)> kittyCore.getKitty(1)
 ```

-The response should pretty similar to the one you get from the [mainnet contract](https://etherscan.io/address/0x06012c8cf97bead5deae237070f9587f8e7a266d#readContract).
+The response should be pretty similar to the one you get from the [mainnet contract](https://etherscan.io/address/0x06012c8cf97bead5deae237070f9587f8e7a266d#readContract).

 ## Suggested Conventions